solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 ---

-!!! success "CONGRATULATIONS.
-You validated your setup!
-It's time to IDEATE!"
+!!! success "Congratulations!
+You have completed your setup and are ready to begin integrating AI into the solution."